FCap5/ReadMe_Generator/Develop/utils/README.md

 ## Installation
-Install
+npm install

 ## Usage
-use
+use to create a README

 ## License
-license
+Licenses

 ## Contributors
 Ffej Caplan

 ## Tests
-test
+This was tested a bunch

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at email pic
+If you have any questions about the repo, open an issue or contact me directly at ffej.caplan@gmail.com -